-- 1. In-depth description of the place/space, including structures, landscape elements, natural or man-made objects, the "feeling" of the place, etc. - 2.
-IF YOUR SITE IS SAFE TO SOCIALLY DISTANCE, AND THERE ARE OTHER PEOPLE THERE: Observe and note descriptions of the people, including demographics, comportment and dress, interactions amongst people, expressions of emotions or moods, etc. - 3.
-IF YOU CHOOSE A SITE WHERE THERE ARE NO OTHER PEOPLE: Closely observe the environment, paying attention to the ways that plants, insects, and/or animals interact within the space; the topography of the space; how "culture" and "nature" interact, etc. - 4.
-Use the anthropological concept of "culture" as described in the lesson content and the text, with particular attention to the "attributes" of culture, to discuss the cultural function, significance, or meaning(s) of this space/place.
-To do this well, you must first describe the relevant attribute(s).
+- 1. IN-DEPTH DESCRIPTION OF THE PLACE/SPACE, INCLUDING STRUCTURES, LANDSCAPE ELEMENTS, NATURAL OR MAN-MADE OBJECTS, THE "FEELING" OF THE PLACE, ETC. - 2.
+Observe and note descriptions of the people, including demographics, comportment and dress, interactions amongst people, expressions of emotions or moods, etc. - 3.
+Due to COVID concerns, students are able to choose sites without other people present.
+In these instances, you should closely observe the environment, paying attention to the ways that plants, insects, and/or animals interact within the space; the topography and design of the space; the sights, sounds, and smells you notice; and how "culture" and "nature" interact or are separated. - 4.
+Use the anthropological concept of "culture" as described in the lesson content and the text, with particular attention to the "attributes" of